Thpwg/AGI-SCI-index/README.md

 **There are two games, which I don't know if they exist in French or not, Police Quest 3 and Quest for Glory 4 on floppy disk.
 There's an old Sierra & Coktel Vision advert that says they do, but nothing is less certain.**

 To my knowledge, the Czech, Israeli and Korean have not been translated.
 They are the original English versions.
 It is the same for the editions distributed by **智冠科技股份有限公司 (Soft-World International Corporation)** for the Taiwanese market.
 The version numbers and interpreters are those of the US editions.
+See [Soft World Magazine collection - 軟體世界雜誌合集]([https://wiki.scummvm.org/index.php?title=SCI/Sierra_Pioneer](https://github.com/lychees/soft-world-magazine-collection).

 It's always possible to add lots of details for each game version, but my aim was to make the index as sober as possible.